aleph-im/aleph-docs/docs/guides/python/getting_started.md

 Virtual machines are emulated computer systems with dedicated resources that run isolated from each other.
 Aleph.im Virtual Machines (VMs) are based on Linux.

-We support two types of VMs: microVMs and persistent VMs.
+We support two types of allocation: _on-demand_ and _persistent_.
-MicroVMs boot extremely fast and can be launched on demand.
+_on-demand_ boot extremely fast and can be launched on demand.
 They are perfect for lightweight applications that only run once in a while.
-Persistent VMs on the other hand are constantly running, making them suited to run larger applications.
+_persistent_ functions on the other hand are constantly running, making them suited to run larger applications.

+An [On-demand VM](#on-demand-execution) is created on a [Compute Resource Node](../nodes/compute/index.md) (CRN) and is destroyed once the program has finished executing.
+This is great for programs that are responding to user requests or API calls (using ASGI) and can shutdown after processing the event.
+They are also cheaper to run as they only require one tenth of the $ALEPH tokens to hold, compared to a [Persistent VM](#persistent-execution).

 ### Runtimes